thp/psmoveapi/docs/build.rst

 For Visual Studio 2017 and 32-bit use::

     call scripts/visualc/build_msvc.bat 2017 x86

-For Visual Studio 2015 and 2013, replace 2017 accordingly.

 The resulting binaries will be placed in ``build-x86/`` (for the 32-bit build) and ``build-x64/`` (for the 64-bit build).